Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Types of treatment depending on the degree of the disease

-In a newborn baby, three degrees of the disease are distinguished:
+In a newborn baby, there are three degrees of the disease:

-1. The first degree is called pyeloectasia.
-It develops as a result of a slight violation of urine excretion from the kidney, while its functional capabilities are fully preserved.
+1. The first degree is called pyelectasis.
+It develops as a result of a slight disturbance in the excretion of urine from the kidney, while its functional abilities are completely preserved.
 There may be some enlargement of the cavities.

-1. The second stage is called hydrocalicosis.
-It usually takes several months from the beginning of the first stage.
-In the tubules and pelvis, there is a significant accumulation of fluid, which presses on the parenchyma, and causes impaired renal function.
+1. The second stage is called hydrocalycosis.
+Several months usually pass from the beginning of the first stage.
+In the tubules and pelvis there is a significant accumulation of fluid, which puts pressure on the parenchyma and causes dysfunction of the kidney.

 1. The final, or terminal third stage leads to irreversible changes in the renal parenchyma.
-At the same time, the function of the organ is significantly changed, or stops completely
+The function of the organ is significantly changed or stops completely

 Indications for surgery

-Renal hydronephrosis in newborns can go away on its own.
-For example, pyelectasis is not an indication for surgery.
-In some cases, it is physiological in nature, and can go away on its own.
-Such a child should be registered with a doctor, and are regularly examined.
-The question of a radical solution to the problem may arise in the case when the first stage begins to progress and goes into the second and third.
-These variants of the disease are considered pathology, and require urgent action.
+Hydronephrosis of the kidneys in newborns can go away on its own.
+For example, pyeelectasis is not an indication for surgery.
+In some cases, it is physiological in nature and can go away on its own.
+Such a child must be registered with a doctor and undergo regular examinations.
+The question of a radical solution to the problem may arise when the first stage begins to progress and moves into the second and third.
+These variants of the disease are considered a pathology and require urgent action.

-Modern methods of treatment make it possible to provide significant assistance with minimal postoperative complications.
-The indications for surgery may be the following deviations:
+Modern treatment methods make it possible to provide significant assistance with minimal postoperative complications.
+The following deviations may be indications for surgery:

-• the presence of calculi in the kidneys;
+• the presence of stones in the kidneys;

 • significant narrowing of the ureter;